 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) includes forklift operators in the occupation of material moving machine operators.
-Jobs for industrial truck and tractor operators, including forklift operators, were decline by 3% from 2012-2022, predicted the BLS.
-In 2013, the BLS revealed a median annual wage of $30,730 for industrial truck and tractor operators.
+Jobs for industrial truck and tractor operators, including forklift operators, were increasing by 2% from 2014-2024, predicted the BLS.
+In 2015, the BLS revealed a median annual wage of $32,090 for industrial truck and tractor operators.